seanredmond/heniautos/README.md

 > fourth day of the waning moon of Artemisios, in Athens in the arkhonship
 > of Alkaios on the sixth day of the waning moon of Elaphēboliṓn.

-Alkaios was arkhon in 422/421 so to find the sixth day from the end we can start with the calendar for Elaphēboliṓn that year:
+Alkaios was arkhon in 422/421 so to find the "sixth day of the waning moon" we can start with the calendar for Elaphēboliṓn that year:

     > heniautos 422 --month Ela
          Year     |        Month          | Day |      Start      | DOY